satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

   - 27000-TCP-NodePort-Random

 - Environment Variables: Copy paste the "Environment Configuration" section
-- Node Scheduling: Run all the pods on a particular host
+- Node Scheduling: Run all the pods on a particular host (GPU based due to caffe engine)
 - Health Check: No change
 - Volumes
   - Persistent Volume claim and set the mount point as /run/bisque